-FIGURE 21: Additional Electrical Air Sealing Building Tips are available in the Trades chapter.
+FIGURE 22: Additional Electrical Air Sealing Building Tips are available in the Trades chapter.

 Consider the use of recessed downlights and other fixtures that qualify for ENERGY STAR labels.
 Highly energy-efficient recessed downlight fixtures that have undergone stringent testing are available for purchase at the following DOE sponsored Web site: www.pnl.gov/cfldownlights/.
 The lights featured are ICAT rated and hard-wired for compact fluorescent bulbs.
 Fixed prices have been negotiated for the featured fixtures.
-Using compact fluorescent lamps in lighting fixtures will reduce energy usage and lower the cooling load.
+Using compact fluorescent lamps in lighting fixtures will reduce energy usage and produce less heat.